Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 Who needs radiation therapy?

 Radiation therapy is used to treat patients with cancer or reduce their symptoms.
-It can also be used to kill any remaining cancerous cells after performing the surgical removal of the tumor.
+It can also kill any remaining cancerous cells after performing the surgical removal of the tumor.

 You might be asking yourself, “if the radiation is capable of killing cancer cells, wouldn’t it also kill normal cells?”

 The answer is yes.
-However, the damage inflicted on normal cells is minimal, and they can easily regenerate.
+However, the damage inflicted on normal cells is minimal quickly regenerated.

-Moreover, with the advancement of radiation oncology, physicians can specifically target one small area of the body to hit it with a beam of radiation.
+Moreover, with the advancement of radiation oncology, physicians can specifically target one small area of the body to hit it with a radiation beam.

-Before getting approved to receive radiation therapy, there is a long testing and evaluation process, as not all patients may benefit from this treatment.
+Before getting approved to receive radiation therapy, there is a lengthy testing and evaluation process, as not all patients may benefit from this treatment.

 The procedure of radiation therapy

 Radiation therapy is usually programmed five days a week.
-The patient will be off therapy during the weekend to give some time for the normal cells to regenerate.
+The patient will be off therapy during the weekend to give the normal cells to regenerate.

 Each treatment session takes between 10-30 minutes.